Jimmnz/Jupyter2HTML/README.md

 # Jupyter2HTML
-Using Jupyter to create a Jupyter Python 3.7 intro in html
+Using Python 3.7 to create a Jupyter intro